Localhost: Bonnie Eisenman

 Abstract: Caching data is awesome, but introduces new problems.
 How do you balance availability against correctness when you need to worry about consistency across data centers, unreliable underlying data stores, or race conditions in your request path?
 In this talk, I'll start with an overview of naive caching strategies, the problems they solve, and the ways they can backfire, including real stories from production experience with services-based architectures.
 Then, I'll discuss a relatively simple augmentation to existing cache strategies - dynamically scaled TTLs - that can defend you against inconsistent cached data, and let you cheat the CAP Theorem to boot!

-Find her on Twitter as @brindelle.
+Find her on Twitter: @brindelle.